nintexplatform/form-plugin-gallery/README.md

 # Introduction
 Welcome to the Nintex Form Designer Plugins repository.
 This repository contains a collection of plugins that can be used with Nintex Forms, a powerful tool for creating custom forms for your workflow solutions.

-These plugins provide additional functionality that can help you create even more powerful and efficient forms.
-From enhanced data validation to custom UI elements, these plugins are designed to help you take your Nintex Forms to the next level.

-We hope you will find these plugins useful and encourage you to contribute your own ideas and code to the repository.
-Feel free to explore and use the plugins as you see fit, and don't hesitate to reach out if you have any questions or suggestions.

-For tutorials and references, see the [Form plugins software development kit](https://help.nintex.com/en-US/formplugins/Home.htm).

 ## In this repository...